Mambra

-Mambra is a small village in the Thrissur district of Kerala, south India.
+Mambra is a small but rich village, northern part in the Thrissur district and Southern part in Ernakulam Dt of Kerala, south India.

 Geography

 It is situated on the border of Ernakulam district and Thrissur district, with South Mambra in Ernakulam district and North Mambra in Trichur district.
 The village is on the shore of river Chalakudy Puzha.
 The nearest villages are Karukutty, Puliyanam, Erayamkudy, koratty.

 A majority of the people in this village depend on the agriculture which includes rubber, nutmeg, rice etc. Many interstate workers from Bengal and Orissa stay in this village for quarry-related works.
 It is blessed with lot of agriculture land, and the main channel of water from Chalakudy Puzha passes through this village.
 Geographically it is located higher than the other main cities in this area.
 Due to that, it is commonly called "Mambrakunnu".